 Invisalign has only one age limitation — all of your adult teeth must have erupted, with the exception of the wisdom teeth.
 As for upper age, our Sacramento dentists can treat patients into their eighties and beyond!
 So Invisalign really is orthodontics for everyone.

 If you just changed aligners, you may be able to go back to the old one while a new aligner is being created.
 If you are near the date for changing your aligner, you may be able to start using the new one a little early.
 In any case, a cracked aligner will not work properly and must be replaced.
-Talk to Dr. Steele to determine exactly what steps are right for your situation.
+Talk to our dentists to determine exactly what steps are right for your situation.

 Your aligners are moving their teeth from their original positions to a new position.
 During this procedure, the jaw and gums do not hold the teeth as tightly as before.
 Do not worry!
 This is normal with any orthodontic procedure.
 It is perfectly safe to use your teeth in a healthy manner.
 When your aligners are in place, you should not notice any looseness.
 Once your procedure is complete, the jawbone and gums will tighten around the teeth once more.